 I’ve had vehicles on my property broken into multiple times, but the suspect was only captured once.
 After he was captured, I learned that he had previously been convicted for kidnapping, rape, and sodomy.

 Not really the kind of person you want having access to a gun, now is it?
-(FYI: I did NOT have a gun in my vehicle.)
+(For what it’s worth, I didn’t have a gun in my vehicle.)

 Point #2: Don’t Leave Valuables in Plain Sight